2017 Food Allergy Awareness Week Proclamations

 Thanks for your help in recognizing #FoodAllergy Awareness Week, May 14-20! #FoodAllergyWeek

 State Proclamation Forms & Information

 Click on the links below to go to your state's proclamation information website or submission form.
 Requests have already been submitted for some states.
 The states we are still in need of volunteers for are marked below.
-If you submit a request for a state, please let us know by emailing Anna Luke at firstname.lastname@example.org.
+If you submit a request for a state, please let us know by emailing Stephanie Quick at email@example.com.

-If you've heard about a proclamation being made in your state, or if you have submitted a request, let us know by emailing Anna Luke at email@example.com.
+If you've heard about a proclamation being made in your state, or if you have submitted a request, let us know by emailing Stephanie Quick at firstname.lastname@example.org.